Often diagnosed too late, hope for pancreatic cancer may be on the horizon

 "We are in desperate need for new treatment options for this disease and we feel like at the very least, the biology we have described in this paper will inform future drug efforts."

-"That combination treatment is particularly good at slowing the growth of the pancreatic cancer cells and also causing them to die," lead author Kirsten Bryant, research assistant professor at the University of North Carolina Chapel Hill's Lineberger Comprehensive Cancer Center, said.
+"That combination treatment is particularly good at slowing the growth of the pancreatic cancer cells and also causing them to die," said lead author Kirsten Bryant, research assistant professor at the University of North Carolina Chapel Hill's Lineberger Comprehensive Cancer Center.
 "We are in desperate need for new treatment options for this disease.

 Bryant said she anticipates clinical trials using her method to start soon.